Errol Trzebinski: Career

-Her book Silence Will Speak was a source for the script of the 1985 Hollywood movie Out of Africa.
-Her late husband Sbish Trzebinski appears as a drunkard in the film and is slapped by Meryl Streep when he insults her.
+Trzebinski wrote and published cookery books in Kenya and Australia, She worked as an advertising manager and interior designer, and designed the interiors of a hotel in Dar es Salaam.
+She wrote a series of books on the Happy Valley set of colonial Kenya.
+Her first book, Silence Will Speak (1977), was a source for the script of the 1985 Hollywood movie Out of Africa.
+Her late husband, Sbish Trzebinski, appeared as a drunkard in the film who is slapped by Karen (Meryl Streep) when he insults her.